Gain in Performance of Teleportation with Uniformity-breaking Distributions: Effects of prior information on fidelity

 The average fidelity for a given polar cap distribution from Eq. \eqref{eq:fidgen} for an arbitrary two-qubit state can be computed and is given by

 In a similar fashion, we can obtain the fidelity deviation which we are not presenting here since it looks quite cumbersome.

-Let us consider here two classes of shared states, arbitrary pure states where enhancement of fidelity and its deviation due to prior information is possible and the Bell diagonal (BD) states with different ranks.
-We show that for the latter case, such increment in fidelity by a standard teleportation protocol is not always possible.
+Let us consider here three classes of shared states, arbitrary pure states where enhancement of fidelity, its deviation due to prior information is possible and the Bell diagonal (BD) states with different ranks and a mixture of nonmaximally entangled states with product ones.
+We show that for the second case, such increment in fidelity by a standard teleportation protocol is not always possible while the third one yields enhanced fidelity.

 \emph{Pure states.} An arbitrary two-qubit pure shared state in Schmidt decomposition can be written as

 Note that $|\psi_\alpha\rangle$ possesses the following correlation matrix, $T_{\alpha} = -\text{diag} (\mathcal{C}_\alpha,\mathcal{C}_\alpha,1)$, where $\mathcal{C}_\alpha = 2\sqrt{\alpha(1-\alpha)}$ is the concurrence \cite{Wootterseof} of the same.
 In this context, the expression of fidelity as in Eq. \eqref{eq:fid1} is computed to be